 When you go to a festival, usually, you’d camp, so why don’t you?
 Pick up some pop-up tents from our festival store and let the kids have their first festival camping experience all from the comfort of their back garden.
 Set up a campfire (or even a bonfire if you want to go big) and roast marshmallows over it.
 Build a blanket fort and tell spooky stories before bed.
 Give the kids’ the ultimate festival experience.

 That’s our guide on how to turn your back garden into your very own festival.
 We’d love to see some of your own festivals, so reach out to us on Twitter and Facebook and show us your set up!
-Make sure you stay tuned to Millets’ summer as we’ve got plenty more fun ideas in the pipelines!
+Make sure you stay tuned to Millets’ summer as we’ve got plenty more fun ideas in the pipeline!

 We’re aware of the growing situation with COVID-19 and so that’s why we’re here to offer alternatives to your usual summertime plans.
 Don’t let this virus ruin your whole summer, stick with Millets for plenty of ideas on how you can enjoy the outdoors from home.
 Stay safe.